utkarsh23kushwaha/notes_api/README.md

 ## Rate Limiting

 The API has rate limiting in place to manage server load.
 Exceeding the allowed number of requests within a specified time frame will result in a rate limit error.
+Each endpoint has different Rate Limits assigned to it

 ## Endpoints